thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ## Wire_Dia > ID_Free
 The wire diameter (Wire_Dia) is greater than the coil inside diameter (ID_Free).

-Most spring wire is not sufficiently ductile to be wound this tightly.
+Most spring wire is not ductile enough to be wound this tightly.

 Resolve this alert by increasing the value of the variable controlling coil diameter (OD_Free, Mean_Dia or ID_Free) or decreasing the value of Wire_Dia.